 Related Article: Keeping Your Car Clean and Puke-Proofing Your Vehicle

 A Few More Suggestions

 I have seen more than my share of people attempting to puke out of a car window.
 This is a bad idea in so many ways.
 If the car is moving, it will blow back into the car and create an enormous mess.
 If the car isn’t moving, not all will end up outside the car and some will leak into the door.
 Once inside the door, it will be very hard if not impossible to remove the smell from your car.

 Moral of the story: Keep your window controls locked.
 Do not let your passengers control your windows.
 If someone needs a bit of air, lower the window a bit but not enough where they will even think of trying to puke out the window.

 If you do have the unfortunate instance of having someone make a mess in your car, make sure you take pictures.
 This goes for any kind of mess.
 Drunk people are known to lose control of other bodily functions as well.
 Taking pictures and sending them to the TNC and identifying the passenger will assure you of recovering the cost of cleaning up the mess.
 Make sure to keep receipts as well.

 Also make sure that if you do get a puker and you want to be reimbursed for the cleaning fee, you don’t continue driving that night.
 Uber will not reimburse you in this situation, but if you are able to get it reasonably cleaned up, you could switch over to Lyft for the rest of the night and still get a cleaning fee from Uber that way.

 Bringing along a supply of rags, paper towels and the cleaning spray of your choice is a very good idea.
 You will want to clean it up as soon as possible in order to minimize the damage.

-I wish all drivers good luck this weekend and may all your riders be without vomit.
-Drivers, will you be out tonight and this weekend or is the risk not worth the reward?
+I wish all Uber drivers good luck this St Patrick’s day weekend and may all your riders be without vomit.
+Drivers, will you be out this weekend or is the risk not worth the reward?